rkshanthini2006-lgtm/student-result-calculator/README.md

 # Student Result Calculator

-A simple Student Result Calculator built using HTML, CSS, and JavaScript.
+A beginner-friendly web-based Student Result Calculator built using HTML, CSS, and JavaScript.
+It allows users to enter student details and subject marks and automatically calculates the total marks, average, percentage, grade, and pass/fail result.

 ## Features